wp-plugins/eshop/trunk/readme.txt

 * *NEW* 	Downloads can now have 'collections'.
 * *NEW* 	Sale Prices for main options, shortcodes adapted to take price = yes, sale or both.
 * *FIXED/Added* Secondary address box for Paypal, finally allowing non main account email addresses to be used!
+* *added* 	generic eshop-widget class to eShop widgets
+* *added* 	filter for the eshop_files_directory
+* *added* 	check on checkout page, if memebersonly is set as an attribute, then you can use this format to display a message: [eshop_show_checkout membersonly='yes']please show me[/eshop_show_checkout]
+* *added* 	number of decimals is now translatable.
+* *added* 	extra CSS hooks to checkout confirmation page.
+* *added* 	action eshop_sold_product which is sent the post id of the product that was sold.
+* *added* 	Shipping by weight now allows you to choose between states/counties/province and countries per mode, and add in a max weight for each.
+* *added* 	missing strings for translations
+* *added* 	classes for styling in various places
 * *fixed* 	small bug with listing on the downloads page.
 * *fixed* 	slashes issue with option sets
 * *fixed* 	eshop_welcome shortcode now picks up loged in users display name if set.